 Learn New Moves

 Regular physical activity is an excellent way to keep your heart healthy.
 Plus, exercise helps you look and feel slim and trim.
-From midlife on, women can particularly benefit from weight-bearing activities.
-In addition to keeping your bones healthy, weight-bearing activities help you to look and feel younger.
 Good weight-bearing activities include walking, lifting hand weights, and carrying groceries.
 Also helpful are activities that promote flexibility and balance, such as T'ai Chi and yoga.

 Here are some simple suggestions for incorporating exercise into your daily routine:

 - Take the stairs versus the escalator or elevator

 - Park your car further from the store entrance